Suryaday/Investigate-TDMB-Movie-Dataset-Udacity-Data-Analyst-Nanodegree/README.md

 ## Research Questions addressed

-1. How is the film making industry evolving?
+**1. How is the film making industry evolving?**

-  *How much more movies people are consuming now compared to last few decades?
-(Growth Rate) *Is movie making a profitable business?
+  **How much more movies people are consuming now compared to last few decades?
+(Growth Rate)**

+  **Is movie making a profitable business?**

-  *What are the some of the best and the not-so-good performing movies across different parameters through the years?
+  **What are the some of the best and the not-so-good performing movies across different parameters through the years?**

-2. Does runtime hold any importance?
-What is the preferred runtime of viewers?
+**2. Does runtime hold any importance?
+What is the preferred runtime of viewers?**

-  How has the average runtime of movies changed over the years?
+  **How has the average runtime of movies changed over the years?**

-  What is the Average Runtime of movies currently?
+  **What is the Average Runtime of movies currently?**

-  Is there any visible relationship between Revenue and Popularity with Runtime?
+  **Is there any visible relationship between Revenue and Popularity with Runtime?**

-3. What are The top 10 movies of the world based on different parameters?
+**3. What are The top 10 movies of the world based on different parameters?**

-4. Genres
+**4. Genres**

-  What are the main movie genres and distribution of movies across genres?
+  **What are the main movie genres and distribution of movies across genres?**

-  How do different Genres perform across different parameters?
+  **How do different Genres perform across different parameters?**

-5. Who are the most successful movie directors and film stars?
+**5. Who are the most successful movie directors and film stars?**

-  Does having the most popular director or actor ensure financial success in the box office?
+  **Does having the most popular director or actor ensure financial success in the box office?**

-6. Which are the biggest production companies that dominate the industry?
+**6. Which are the biggest production companies that dominate the industry?**

-  Number of movies churned by those production companies Budget spending, revenue generation and ROI of those companies How does Revenue depend on different parameters?
+  **Number of movies churned by those production companies**

+  **Budget spending, revenue generation and ROI of those companies**

+  **How does Revenue depend on different parameters?**

 ## Getting Started